Hint mode is switched on Switch off

 Secured bonds

 • Security.
-Secured bonds, also known as mortgage bonds in some cases, are backed by the borrower’s collateral or specified assets.
+Secured bonds, also known as mortgage bonds in some cases, are backed by the borrower’ collateral or specified assets.
 This collateral provides an added layer of security to bondholders, reducing the risk associated with the investment.

 • Investor Protection.
 In secured bonds, if the issuer defaults on their obligations, bondholders have a claim on the specified collateral or assets.
 This means that investors have a better chance of recovering at least a portion of their investment.